Edited by Vikki Cheung, August 2021

 Practically all waste materials are consumed in the process: fruit pulp makes a great organic fertilizer, nut shells are burned as biomass fuel to steam the shea nuts, and waste water is filtered and re-used.
 It is expected that a center will produce 300 tons of compost per year.

-By eliminating the use of wood fuel entirely, Serious Shea’s centers will save over 2 million tons of carbon emissions per year by 2030.
-The eco-processing centers will be tree planting and management centers that protect and restore the shea stock for future generations.
+By eliminating the use of wood fuel entirely, Serious Shea’s clusters will save over 2 million tons of carbon emissions per year by 2030.
+The eco-processing clusters will be tree planting and management centers that protect and restore the shea stock for future generations.

 Serious Shea returns profits to local women